Xilmi/Rotp-Fusion/README.md

 - Shortened some of the French translations + minor fixes.
 - Auto conversion of dialogue keywords for untranslated texts.
   - All Languages
+- Secured Base.drawBackgroundStars after a crash report.
+One star was outside the allowed window!?
+It was probably due to a processor glitch as this method is constantly called...
+But better safe than sorry.

 2024.10.13  (Frank Zago)
 - More French translations (New and fixes)